-The first part of our series highlighting UWIN fellow research starts with rising third year PhD Psychology graduate Ezgi Yucel.
+The first part of our series highlighting UWIN fellow research starts with third year PhD Psychology graduate Ezgi Yucel.
 Ezgi is co-advised by Ione Fine and Ariel Rokem, and received a UWIN fellowship before arriving at the University of Washington.
 Her general research combines vision perception, computer modeling, and patient experience improvement.

 Retinal degenerative diseases, such as retinitis pigmentosa, can cause gradual vision loss due to the death of the cone and rod photoreceptor cells in the eye.
 Treatment for vision loss includes electrical retinal implants that are surgically placed, similar to cochlear implants.
 The implants electrically stimulate the remaining retinal cells to induce specific percepts, or a perceptual experience that a patient sees.